Hermann Muthesius

-Early life
+Early life and education

 Muthesius was born in 1861 in the village of Großneuhausen near Erfurt and received early training from his father, who was a builder.
-After a period of military service and two years studying philosophy and art history at Frederick William University in Berlin, he enrolled to study architecture at Charlottenburg Technical College in 1883, while also working in the office of Reichstag architect Paul Wallot.
+After a period of military service and two years studying philosophy and art history at Frederick William University in Berlin, he enrolled to study architecture at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) in 1883, while also working in the office of Reichstag architect Paul Wallot.

-Early career
+Career

 Following completion of his studies, Muthesius spent 1887 to 1891 working for German construction firm Ende & Böckmann in Tokyo.
 There he saw his first building completed—a German Evangelical church in the Gothic Revival style—and was able to travel extensively across Asia.
 He returned to Germany in 1891 where he worked for the Prussian Ministry of Public Works, studied for a time in Italy on stipend (in 1895), and served for almost two years as the editor of a pair of official construction journals.